plausible/analytics/README.md

 Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).

 We have a free as in beer [Plausible Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
 It’s exactly the same product as our Cloud solution with a less frequent release schedule.
 The difference is that the self-hosted version you have to install, host and manage yourself on your own infrastructure while the Cloud version we manage everything for your ease and convenience.
-Take a look at our [self-hosting installation instructions](https://docs.plausible.io/self-hosting).
+Take a look at our [self-hosting installation instructions](https://plausible.io/docs/self-hosting).

 Plausible Self-Hosted is a community supported project and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
-There is a [community supported forum](https://github.com/plausible/analytics/discussions?discussions_q=category%3A%22Self-Hosted+Support%22) where you can ask for help.
-And if you [become a sponsor](https://github.com/sponsors/plausible), you can [reach out to us](https://plausible.io/contact) and get equal support to all the other paying customers.
+There is a [community supported forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support) where you can ask for help.

+If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.

 ### Technology

 Plausible Analytics is a standard Elixir/Phoenix application backed by a PostgreSQL database for general data and a Clickhouse